spectrocloud/librarium/docs/docs-content/getting-started/aws/scale-secure-cluster.md

 ```

 The output reveals two nodes, one for the worker pool and one for the control plane.
 Make a note of the name of your
-worker node, which isthe node that does not have the `control-plane` role.
+worker node, which is the node that does not have the `control-plane` role.
 In the example below,
 `ip-10-0-1-133.ec2.internal` is the name of the worker node.

 ```shell